 Final Thoughts on the Tour

 This experience suits those who want a rundown of the Vatican’s most iconic works without the hassle of organizing everything themselves.
-It’s perfect for first-time visitors who want an introduction and don’t mind the crowds or the hurried pace.
+It’s great for first-time visitors who want an introduction and don’t mind the crowds or the hurried pace.

 Who Is This Tour Best For?